Written by: Olivera Tolimir

 Because of this, it’s more reasonable not to set a goal of a certain number of words to remember.
 But what to do instead?

-Flashcards are a great way to learn new words at the beginning of your journey to learn Serbian.
+Flashcards are a great way to learn new words at the beginning of your learning Serbian journey.
 But don’t make them unrelated to one another.
 If you want to learn to talk about your family, write down words such as “mama” (mom), “tata” (dad), “brat” (brother), “sestra” (sister), “porodica” (family), “mlađi / mlađa” (younger), “stariji / starija” (older), etc.

 The next step in learning Serbian is to put those words together.
 If you have an older sister and a younger brother, you need the phrases “starija sestra” and “mlađi brat“.
 If you have a younger sister and an older brother, you should use “mlađa sestra” and “stariji brat“.